Yiddish: Former Soviet Union

 In the Soviet Union during the era of the New Economic Policy (NEP) in the 1920s, Yiddish was promoted as the language of the Jewish proletariat.
 At the same time, Hebrew was considered a bourgeois and reactionary language and its use was generally discouraged.
-Yiddish was one of the "recognized" languages of the Byelorussian Soviet Socialist Republic.
+Yiddish was one of the recognized languages of the Byelorussian Soviet Socialist Republic.
 Until 1938, the Emblem of the Byelorussian Soviet Socialist Republic included the motto Workers of the world, unite! in Yiddish.
 Yiddish was also an official language in several agricultural districts of the Galician Soviet Socialist Republic.

 The use of Yiddish as the primary spoken language by Jews was heavily encouraged by multiple Jewish political groups at the time.
 The Evsketsii, the Jewish Communist Group, and The Bund, the Jewish Socialist Group, both heavily encouraged the use of Yiddish.
 During the Bolshevik Era these political groups worked alongside the government to encourage the widespread Jewish use of Yiddish.
 Both the Evsketsii and the Bund supported the Jewish movement towards assimilation and saw Yiddish as a way to encourage it.
 They saw the use of Yiddish as a step away from the religious aspects of Judaism, instead favoring the cultural aspects of Judaism.

 A public educational system entirely based on the Yiddish language was established and comprised kindergartens, schools, and higher educational institutions (technical schools, rabfaks and other university departments).
-These were initially created to stop Jewish children from taking too many spots in regular Soviet schools.
-The Soviets feared that the Jewish children were both taking spots from non-Jews as well as spreading revolutionary ideas to their non-Jewish peers.
+These were initially created in the Russian Empire to stop Jewish children from taking too many spots in regular Russian schools.
+Imperial government feared that the Jewish children were both taking spots from non-Jews as well as spreading revolutionary ideas to their non-Jewish peers.
 As a result, in 1914 laws were passed that guaranteed Jews the right to a Jewish education and as a result the Yiddish education system was established.
 After the Bolshevik revolution in 1917 even more Yiddish schools were established.
 These schools thrived with government, specifically Bolshevik, and Jewish support.
 They were established as part of the effort to revitalize the Soviet Jewish Community.
 Specifically, the Bolsheviks wanted to encourage Jewish assimilation.
 While these schools were taught in Yiddish, the content was Soviet.
 They were created to attract Jews in to getting a Soviet education under the guise of a Jewish institution.

 While schools with curriculums taught in Yiddish existed in some areas until the 1950s, there was a general decline in enrollment due to preference for Russian-speaking institutions and the declining reputation of Yiddish schools among Yiddish speaking Soviets.
 As the Yiddish schools declined, so did overall Yiddish culture.
 The two were inherently linked and with the downfall of one, so did the other.
 General Soviet denationalization programs and secularization policies also led to a further lack of enrollment and funding; the last schools to be closed existed until 1951.
 It continued to be spoken widely for decades, nonetheless, in areas with compact Jewish populations (primarily in Moldova, Ukraine, and to a lesser extent Belarus).